Nattyme/Nattyme/README.md

 #
 I study web dev.
 I know a bit of HTML, CSS, SCSS and PHP.
 #
 Currently I fight with JavaScript.
 It wins for now, but it's not gonna be too long.
-I hope...)
+I hope so ...:)
 #
 Feel free to share some tasks with me as your teammate.
-I'll do my best to support you by doing some routine.
+I'm able to support you by doing some routine.
+I'll do my best 💪
 #
 See u!
 #